 8. First Visit to the Grand Canyon of the Yellowstone River

-The canyon is more than 24 miles long, measuring from the Upper Falls to the Lower Falls area.
+How to Visit: The canyon is more than 24 miles long, measuring from the Upper Falls to the Lower Falls area.
 Upper Falls drops from 109 feet.
 It comes into full view at the Brink of the Upper Falls Trail and the Uncle Tom’s Trail.

 9. Mammoth Hot Springs Terraces

-Aching to see how rocks form before your eyes on your first visit to Yellowstone National Park?
+Aching to see how rocks form before your eyes during your first visit to Yellowstone National Park?
 Head straight to Mammoth Hot Springs.
-The travertine terraces of Mammoth Hot Springs are nothing but living sculptures, created by water and its forceful actions and everything that happens to be on its path.
-The travertine is never static, constantly shaping and rebuilding itself.
-It is believed, only about 10 percent of the water in the Mammoth Hot Springs area is visible on the surface.
-The remaining 90 percent is trapped inside, out of the sight, but never stops working.
+The travertine terraces of Mammoth Hot Springs are nothing but living sculptures, created by water and everything that happens to be on its path.

 10. Lamar Valley

-Even during your first visit you should expect to meet some of the representatives of the abundant wildlife of Yellowstone National Park.
-The animals, oblivious of your interest in them, pop up and disappear as they please.
-You can cross the entire park and barely get a glimpse of its feathered and four-legged inhabitants.
-But all things come into play when you visit Lamar Valley, the first place to venture to in order to see the rich wildlife of Yellowstone.
+Some days, however, you can cross the entire park and barely get a glimpse of its feathered and four-legged inhabitants.
+But all things come into play when you visit Lamar Valley, the first place to venture to in order to see the rich wildlife of Yellowstone National Park.

 - Grand Teton National Park, Wyoming (2 hours 40 minutes)